Andacanaver/expense-tracker-backend/README.md

 <h2>Functionality</h2>

-<p>The app uses GET, POST and DELETE requests.
+<p>The app uses GET requests to pull the expense information off the database.
+POST requests get sent to the database for adding expenses, logging a user in and creating a new user.
+DELETE requests are called when deleting an expense.
 In the future I would like to add in PATCH requests for both expenses and userss.</p>

 <h2>Project Status</h2>